Football clubs

 1910 - 1935

-The Hastings YMCA established a football team in 1910, who played in local competitions and a regional YMCA cup.
-The team played home fixtures at Horntye, Hickmans Field, BOS, East Hill and Harrow Lane.
+The Hastings YMCA established a football team in 1910, competing in local competitions as well as a regional YMCA cup.
+Home fixtures were played at Horntye, Hickmans Field, BOS, the East Hill, and Harrow Lane.

 Havenhurst Swifts